kesyog/hangman/README.md

   <img src ="boards/proto1_0/assembled.jpg" width="600" alt="Assembled prototype P1.0 unit">
 </p>

-A Bluetooth-enabled crane scale compatible with the custom [Tindeq Progressor Bluetooth service][API], which allows it to be used with compatible tools like the Tindeq mobile app.
+Hangman is a Bluetooth-enabled crane scale.
+It's intended use is as a climbing training and rehab tool, but it can be used anywhere that requires measuring force or weight.

 The hardware retrofits a cheap (~$23) 150kg crane scale from Amazon with a custom PCB based around a Nordic nRF52 microcontroller and a differential ADC.
 The firmware uses [Embassy][Embassy], an